-Dispersant Use Guidance
+Dispersant Use Guidance (under development)

-- Replaces the old "Dispersant Usage Plan (DUP) - Consists of an Introduction, followed by 3 Sections and Appendices . - Section I: Purpose, authority, and scope of the policy. - Section II: Established zones for preauthorized and conditional use of dispersants, as well as Endangered Species Act (ESA) and essential fish habitat (EFH) consultation requirements. - Section III: Protocols for use of dispersants within the Caribbean region.
+- Will replace the old "Dispersant Usage Plan (DUP) - Consists of an Introduction, followed by 3 Sections and Appendices . - Section I: Purpose, authority, and scope of the policy. - Section II: Established zones for preauthorized and conditional use of dispersants, as well as Endangered Species Act (ESA) and essential fish habitat (EFH) consultation requirements. - Section III: Protocols for use of dispersants within the Caribbean region.